SyahrilDanial/Final-Project-Web-App/README.md

 3. To give alternative for gamer a chance to play online games.

 ## FEATURES AND FUNCTIONALITY
+1. Signup, Login and logout
+2. User can rent video games
+3. User can give ratings and comments on the rented games
+4. game availability check

 ## MODEL, VIEWS, CONTROLLER AND DATABASE ERD WITH ONE TO MANY RELATIONSHIP
 ![alt text](https://github.com/SyahrilDanial/Final-Project-Web-App/main/Capture.JPG?raw=true)